DataSmithVa/McNett_Goat_Sale/README.md

     * Finish pages and components

-    * Attach to the Backend

-    * Test routes and alerts

-    * Test for desktop responciveness
+        * PUT method on List page needs to be implemented

 // Known Bugs //